apache/fury-site/docs/guide/dart/index.md

 - **Inheritance**: ordinary structs flatten concrete superclass and mixin storage into one schema
 - **Schema evolution**: add or remove fields without breaking existing messages
 - **Circular references**: optional reference tracking handles shared or recursive object graphs
-- **Escape hatch**: write a manual serializer for any type that cannot be annotated
+- **Escape hatch**: write a custom serializer for any type that cannot be annotated

 ## Quick Start